Pericardial fluid Gram stain

 How the Test is Performed

 The skin of the chest is cleaned with antibacterial soap.
-A trained physician, often a cardiologist, inserts a small needle into the chest between the ribs and into the thin sac that surrounds the heart (the pericardium).
+The doctor then inserts a small needle into the chest between the ribs and into the pericardium.
 A small amount of fluid is taken out.

 The color, size, and shape of the cells help identify the bacteria.